LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 rendered as a Bootstrap panel by setting the `asPanel` prop to true.

 When using the `DetailPanel` components you need to ensure that your QueryConfig objects have a value for the `keyValue` attribute.
-The `keyValue` attribute is the value of the primary key for the specified Schema/Query, this is typically value of the `RowId` column.
-If there is not a single primary key column you can instead set the `baseFilters` attribute of your QueryConfig to an array of `Filter` objects that will filter the Schema/Query to a single row of data.
+The `keyValue` attribute is the value of the primary key for the specified schema/query, this is typically the value of the `RowId` column.
+If there is not a single primary key column, you can instead set the `baseFilters` attribute of your `QueryConfig` to an array of `Filter` objects that will filter the schema/query to a single row of data.

 #### Examples:
 **DetailPanelWithModel**